 By completing a thorough assessment, we can understand your unique dosha, identify imbalances and work to treat the root causes.
 This is a key differentiator of the holistic and therapeutic approach to Ayurvedic medicine.
 Beyond simply identifying the imbalance, which may be causing forms of “dis-ease” in your mind and body (such as a rash, irritability, constipation, lack of motivation, anxiety, trouble sleeping, gastro-intestinal issues, etc.), we look to uncover the root that is causing these symptoms and provide a therapeutic and holistic approach for healing.
 If we do not address these imbalances, which for some people may seem like “no big deal”, it can lead to more serious forms of disease, which is why Ayurveda’s focus on lifestyle choices and prevention to support greater health is so critical.

 Though it is important to know your constitution at birth it can be difficult to identify.
-By working with one of our Ayurvedic Practitioners, we can help you identify your unique constitution and, more practically, understand your imbalances.
-Once we identify your imbalance we can gently lead your dosha back to its proper home through various healing interventions (nutrition, herbal support, yoga therapy, self-care, etc.), thereby alleviating the turmoil caused by it moving from its natural state.
+By working with one of our Ayurvedic practitioners, we can help you identify your unique constitution and, more practically, understand your imbalances.
+Once we identify your imbalance our Ayurvedic specialists can gently lead your dosha back to its proper home through various healing interventions (nutrition, herbal support, yoga therapy, self-care, etc.), thereby alleviating the turmoil caused by it moving from its natural state.

 Signs and symptoms of imbalances are a map of clues that when assessed thoroughly can be supported to bring the mind and body back to a state of balance with the goal of slowing down the disease process or avoiding it altogether.
-Sign-up today for our in-depth Holistic Wellness Assessment, which includes an Ayurvedic dosha assessment, to understand your imbalances and become supported with the right protocols to bring your mind, body and energies back into balance.
+Sign-up today for our in-depth Holistic Health Assessment, which includes an Ayurvedic dosha assessment, to work with our Ayurvedic health and wellness coaches to understand your imbalances and become supported with the right protocols to bring your mind, body and energies back into balance.